Akashrine/jbr-11ty/src/posts/2020-is-over/2020-12-23-2020-is-finally-over.md

 Code + Design + Music :

-- Create a small web app listing all your favorite artists with their most listened to music and trying to link some third parties to access lyrics etc …
+- Create a small web app listing all your favorite artists with their most listened music and trying to link some third parties to access lyrics etc …

 Design